mydnic/Larablog/readme.md

 7. run <code>php artisan db:seed</code>
 7. run <code>php artisan serve</code> and visit http://localhost:8000/

-If any problem with the classical installation, please refer to the official Laravel documentation.
+If any problem with the installation, please refer to the official Laravel documentation.